A VPN is as important an online tool as antivirus and antimalware these days. Here’s a handful of the best VPN picks for security.

 You can star your favourite servers for easy reference, or dig into dedicated options for streaming, gaming, and torrenting.
 More advanced features are a few clicks or taps away from enabling, while configurable smart rules let you personalise and automate your CyberGhost VPN experience.

 CyberGhost’s versatility wins start with pricing which, admittedly, deters you from opting for the basic monthly option.
-If you’re willing to buy in for a year or three, CyberGhost VPN has great ongoing monthly value and a generous 45-day money-back guarantee in lieu of a trial.
+If you’re willing to buy in for a year or two, CyberGhost VPN has great ongoing monthly value and a generous 45-day money-back guarantee in lieu of a trial.

 The biggest versatility plus, though, is the 7,000+ servers which, given the solid-but-not-extreme country and location counts for these servers, means better chances of uninterrupted uptime and better ways for CyberGhost to spread its users for better speeds.
 It also translates to servers that are optimised for gaming, torrenting, and streaming, plus you can pay extra for a dedicated IP address.